samprietoserrano/fraktur-ocr-transcription/README.md

 ## Script pipeline

-Below you find the order in which I utilized the scripts in this repo during my text processing pipeline:
+Below you find the order in which I utilized the scripts in this repo during my text processing pipeline.

 1. `text-extraction\jpeg_conversion.py`
    * convert jp2 files (from Internet Archive) into JPEG